-Back to Conten ts Page Back to Contents Page Professional Cookery NPA 3/4 National Progression Award SENIOR PHASE PUPILS This course introduces pupils to techniques that are important in professional cookery.
+Back to Contents Page Back to Contents Page Professional Cookery NPA 3/4 National Progression Award SENIOR PHASE PUPILS This course introduces pupils to techniques that are important in professional cookery.
 It supports development of practical, technical and transferable skills in food preparation and cooking.
 The course covers areas such as food hygiene, food preparation techniques, cookery processes and organisational skills and introduces pupils to a variety of skills and techniques needed to work in a professional kitchen.
-Cooking Skills Kitchen Skills Knife Skills Food Hygiene Team Working Understandin g and using ingredients There are no formal entry requirements for the level 3 course but pupils should show a keen interest in food and cooking and complete a personal statement as part of the application process.
-For the Level 4 course students need to already hold NPA Level 3 professional cookery City & Guilds Entry 3 Introduction to the Hospitality Industry This course will prepare pupils for entry into the catering, hospitality or bakery industries or further training at College Tuesday and Thursday afternoons 1 year Granton Campus or Milton Road Campus Protective Personal Equipment is mandatory to participate in this course which takes place in a professional training Kitchen.
-Pupils will be provided with Chef trousers, jacket apron, hat & safety shoes, The kit cost of £60 will require to be met by schools.
-NPA Travel & Tourism (The Business of Tourism) 6 National Progression Award This Higher level qualification will allow pupils to gain important skills and knowledge required for work in the travel agency, a visitor attraction, as a tour guide or wider travel and tourism industry. pupils will have the opportunity to develop a knowledge and understanding of the nature of travel and tourism products and services.
-Travel and Tourism in the UK Sustainable Practices in Travel and Tourism Marketing in Travel and Tourism: An Introduction The Scottish Tourism Product Applicants must have achieved 4 National 5 qualifications at grade C or above and be capable of working independently on research projects.
-Learners would benefit from having attained or be working towards: English at National 5 (SCQF level 5) or above Travel and Tourism Units at SCQF level 5 (Skills for Work) Social Subject at National 5 (SCQF level 5) or above A completed personal statement is required to highlight suitatbility for the course as part of the application process.
-Successful completion of this qualification will count as equivalent to an SQA Higher for the purpose of progression to our HN Travel and Tourism.
-Tuesday and Thursday afternoons 1 year Sighthill Campus
+Cooking Skills Kitchen Skills Knife Skills Food Hygiene Team Working Understanding and using ingredients There are no formal entry requirements for the level 3 course but pupils should show a keen interest in food and cooking and complete a personal statement as part of the application process.
+For the Level 4 course students need to already hold NPA Level 3 professional cookery City & Guilds Entry 3 Introduction to the Hospitality Industry This course will prepare pupils for entry into the catering, hospitality or bakery industries or further training at College Tuesday and Thursday afternoons 1 year Granton Campus or Milton Road Campus Protective Personal Equipment is mandatory to participate in this course which takes place in a professional training kitchen.
+Pupils will be provided with Chef trousers, jacket apron, hat & safety shoes, The kit cost of £65 will require to be met by schools.
+NPA Travel & Tourism with Hospitality 6 National Progression Award This level 6 qualification (Higher level) will allow pupils to gain important skills and knowledge required for work in a variety of jobs in the travel and tourism sector, such as, travel agents, air cabin crew, resort representative or the wider industry.
+Pupils will have the opportunity to develop a knowledge and understanding of the nature of travel and tourism products and services.
+There will also be an opportunity to get hands on experience in our simulated aircraft classroom.
+Travel and Tourism in the UK Working as Air Cabin Crew Resort Representation: An Introduction Leisure & Business Tourist Destinations Candidates must have achieved 3 National 5 qualifications at grade C or above and be capable of working independently on research projects.
+Learners would benefit from having attained or be working towards: English at National 5 (SCQF level 5) or above Travel and Tourism Units at SCQF level 5 (Skills for Work) Social Subject at National 5 (SCQF level 5) or above A completed personal statement is required to highlight suitability for the course as part of the application process.
+This will count as equivalent to an SQA Higher for the purpose of progression to our HN Travel and Tourism.
+Tuesday and Thursday afternoons 1 year Granton Campus